RFillinger/candida_recombination/TASKS_N_GOALS.md

 # To Do's:

-- # 2
-- # 4

-- # 9
-- # 10

-- # 19
-- # 20
-- # 21
-- # 22
-- # 23

-- # 30
-- # 31
-- # 32

-1. ~~Recombination along the chromosome relative to the centromere.~~ **Vetted all the markers in centromeres; no recombinatons in them.**
+1. ~~Recombination along the chromosome relative to the centromere.~~ **Vetted all the markers in centromeres; no recombinations in them.**

-2. Make the mitochondrial main figure panel circular.
+2. ~~Make the mitochondrial main figure panel circular.~~

+    1. Making consensus fasta sequences:

+        samtools view -b MAY157_ca21_aligned.sorted.bam Ca19-mtDNA > Prog_MAY157_ChrM.bam

+        bedtools bamtofastq -i Prog_MAY157_ChrM.bam -fq MAY157_mito.fq

+        samtools mpileup -uf IGV/C_albicans_SC5314_A21_current_chromosomes.fasta Prog_MAY157_ChrM.bam | bcftools call -c | vcfutils.pl vcf2fq > Prog_MAY157_consensus.fastq

+        seqtk seq -aQ64 -q20 -n N Prog_MAY157_consensus.fastq > Prog_MAY157_consensus.fasta

+    2. Investigate the following tools for making circular figures:

+        a. ~~Circleator~~
+        b. ~~CIRCUS <- this looks very promising, and works in R~~, but doesn't produce `.png` files and is dedicated to interactive `.html` files.
+        c. ~~CircosVCF~~
+        d. [circlize](https://jokergoo.github.io/circlize_book/book/circular-layout.html) <- This is the one.

 3. ~~How many SNPs between SC5314 and P60002 and SC5314 and 529L~~ **157,900 (yes, that is the exact number) unique SNPs  and INDELS between MAY1 and 529L, not including the mitochondria.
 73,518 unique SNPs and INDELs between MAY1 and P60002, also not including the mitochondria**

-4. Need images of opaques for mating parents
+4. ~~Need images of opaques for mating parents~~
     1. ~~Plate strains from storage to YPD (MAY 73, MAY 85)~~
     2. ~~Streak onto SCD~~
-    3. Photograph opaque sectors
+    3. ~~Photograph opaque sectors~~
-    4. Photograph opaque cells under microscope
+    4. ~~Photograph opaque cells under microscope~~

 5. ~~Calculate similarity in aneuploid profile for each mating pair (Figure 1C)~~ **No difference between distributions of aneuploidy (Kruskal-Wallis: chi-squared = 0.0116099, p-val = 0.91419)**

-6. ~~Identify the range of SC5314, 529L, and heterozygote marker position in SC534x529L progeny~~ **( 529L x SC: HET MAX: 99.5%, MIN: 0%, P1 MAX: 100%, MIN: 0%, P2 MAX: 40.4%, MIN: 0%  ) (P60002 x SC: HET MAX: 2.6%, MIN: 0.216%, P1 MAX: 99.8%, MIN: 97.4%, P2 MAX: 0.43%, MIN: 0% )**
+6. ~~Identify the range of SC5314, 529L, and heterozygote marker position in SC534x529L progeny~~ **( 529L x SC: HET MAX: 99.5%, MIN: 0%, P1 MAX: 100%, MIN: 0%, P2 MAX: 40.4%, MIN: 0% ) ( P60002 x SC: HET MAX: 2.6%, MIN: 0.216%, P1 MAX: 99.8%, MIN: 97.4%, P2 MAX: 0.43%, MIN: 0% )**

 7. ~~Determine the average percent het and P60002 in the SCxP6 progeny~~ **(529LxSC ddRAD-Seq: "1"-4524, "2"-1521, "n"-23666, total_informative-29711, 79.6% Het;
 P6xSC ddRAD-Seq: "1"-30821, "2"- 20, "n"-395, total_informative-31236, 1.3% Het)